Security concepts for SQL Server Big Data Clusters

 A secure big data cluster implies consistent and coherent support for authentication and authorization scenarios, across both SQL Server and HDFS/Spark.
 Authentication is the process of verifying the identity of a user or service and ensuring they are who they are claiming to be.
 Authorization refers to granting or denying of access to specific resources based on the requesting user's identity.
 This step is performed after a user is identified through authentication.

-Authorization in Big Data context is usually performed through access control lists (ACLs), which associate user identities with specific permissions.
+Authorization in Big Data context is performed through access control lists (ACLs), which associate user identities with specific permissions.
 HDFS supports authorization by limiting access to service APIs, HDFS files, and job execution.

-Encryption and other security mechanisms
+Encryption in flight and other security mechanisms

 Encryption of communication between clients to the external endpoints, as well as between components inside the cluster are secured with TLS/SSL, using certificates.